 River Path leads down the hill to the Charles River from the Islington Road entrance of Norumbega Park.
-Until this fall, the path was separated from the rest of the park by an old chain-link fence.
+Until 2019, the path was separated from the rest of the park by an old chain-link fence.
 Where the path reached the river, many walkers had squeezed around, or through, the end of the fence to enter the park.
 From there, they had climbed the hill to reach the main trail through the park, creating a network of informal, and badly eroded, trails up the hill.

 According to Newton Chief Environmental Planner Jennifer Steel, “The slope had become loved almost to death by human and dog feet.
 Erosion was so severe that the survival of the trees was in jeopardy.”